byn3/holbertonschool-low_level_programming/0x19-hash_tables/README.md

-ALL code and content is written in my monty repo (link above or click here https://github.com/byn3/monty/tree/master).
-I am practicing using submodules for this project.

 # What I learned from this project
 At the end of this project you are expected to be able to explain to anyone, without the help of Google:
 ---